Culture & Diversity

 The Gender and Sexuality Campus Center

-The center provides education, outreach, advocacy, and resources for UW–Madison student communities and their allies to improve campus climate and their daily intersectional experiences.
-The center hosts a mentor program, offers workshops for the campus community, and operates a Leadership Institute.
+The center provides education, outreach, advocacy, and resources for UW–Madison LGBTQ students, their communities, and their allies to improve campus climate and their daily intersectional experiences.
+The center hosts a mentor program, offers workshops for the campus community, and operates a leadership institute.

-OutReach serves South Central Wisconsin from its headquarters in Madison.
-Founded in 1969, the nonprofit agency promotes equality and quality of life for LGBT people through advocacy, peer counseling, and special events.
+OutReach serves south-central Wisconsin from its headquarters in Madison.
+Founded in 1969, the nonprofit agency promotes equality and quality of life for LGBTQ people through advocacy, peer counseling, and special events.

-ROMBA empowers LGBT students to become professionals who will lead the way to equality in business education, in the workplace, and throughout society.
-Meet out ROMBA student liaisons.
+ROMBA empowers LGBTQ MBA students to become professionals who will lead the way to equality in business education, in the workplace, and throughout society.
+Meet our ROMBA student liaisons.

-Incoming students who are part of/supportive of the LGBTQI community will be considered for merit-based aid through the ROMBA Fellowship, which includes a scholarship and exclusive access to mentorship and leadership development programming.
+Incoming students who are part of/supportive of the LGBTQ community will be considered for merit-based aid through the ROMBA Fellowship, which includes a scholarship and exclusive access to mentorship and leadership development programming.

-The national ROMBA conference is the world’s largest gathering of LGBT+ business students and alumni.
-The event educates, inspires, and connects the ROMBA community through C-suite panels, workshops, competitions, a host of receptions, and a career fair with 100 corporate partners across industries recruiting LGBT+ MBA talent.
+The national ROMBA conference is the world’s largest gathering of LGBTQ business students and alumni.
+The event educates, inspires, and connects the ROMBA community through C-suite panels, workshops, competitions, a host of receptions, and a career fair with 100 corporate partners across industries recruiting LGBTQ MBA talent.

 International Students

-The Wisconsin School values the diverse experience our international students bring to the program.
+The Wisconsin School of Business values the diverse experiences international students bring to the program.
 Our small program size gives all students opportunities to get to know each other well and provides opportunities to develop strong alumni ties in your preferred field.
 The UW–Madison campus and the city of Madison are very welcoming, with many resources to enrich your time here.

 Graduate Multicultural Business Association